Three semi trucks lined up, one is yellow, one is green and one is red

 What is on the DOT inspection checklist?

-A DOT inspection checklist guides the inspector through the audit.
-There are six different levels of inspection depending on what kind of fleet an auditor is examining and what kind of cargo they transport.
-It helps to familiarize drivers with all six levels in order to be prepared.
+A DOT truck inspection checklist guides the inspector through the audit.
+There are six different levels of dot inspections depending on what kind of fleet an auditor is examining and what kind of cargo they transport.
+Drivers should familiarize themselves with all six levels to be prepared.

 Level 1 DOT Inspection: North American Standard Inspection